iamjerrchen/Hermes-Network/README.md

 # p2p_messaging_network

+If you are looking for the final project report, read REPORT.md instead
 ## Project Proposal
 We intend to work on a peer to peer messaging network.
 Every user will run their own instance of an identical node, where they can send and receive messages.
 The messages will